holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 - No FL protocol fields were changed.
 - Gradient centralization is client-local and does not alter FLModel params, metadata, aggregation keys, or evaluation.
 - FedDyn-style dynamic regularization is client-local state inside the existing client loop and adds no FLModel params, metadata, aggregation keys, or evaluation changes.
+- FedDrift EMA correction is client-local state inside the existing client loop and adds no FLModel params, metadata, aggregation keys, or evaluation changes.
 - FedNova is server-local and reuses existing DIFF params plus `NUM_STEPS_CURRENT_ROUND`; it adds no client metadata.
 - All completed candidates used `--cross_site_eval`, `--num_rounds 20`, `--model_arch moderate_cnn`, `--max_model_params 5000000`, and `--final_eval_clients site-1`.
 - DIFF upload, `NUM_STEPS_CURRENT_ROUND`, and strict state-dict loading remain governed by the existing validated code.

 ## Rollback risk

 Low to medium.
 The kept code mutations are optional gradient centralization behind `--gradient_centralization`, optional FedNova aggregation behind `--aggregator fednova`, and optional FedDyn-style client regularization behind `--feddyn_alpha`; default behavior remains unchanged and validation/smoke have passed.
+The new FedDrift option is default-off and must beat the current best before being kept.
 The unsuccessful optional SAM and FedNova weight-power code paths have been reverted.

 ## Next mutation

-Move to the FedDC/FedRed reserve: add a default-off, contract-safe client-local drift-correction option in `client.py`, keep DIFF uploads and existing metadata unchanged, validate/smoke it, then launch a narrow source-backed candidate batch under the current best FedNova/FedDyn stack.
+Launch a narrow FedDrift candidate batch under the current best FedNova/FedDyn stack: `--feddrift_mu 5e-5` and `1e-4` with `--feddrift_beta 0.9`, keeping `aggregation_epochs=5`, `--num_rounds 20`, cross-site evaluation, and `RUN_TIMEOUT_SECONDS=1200` fixed.